MoritzSchueler96/TUM-/README.md

 ## Structure

 Code: consists of a standard config, the data modules and the models

 Data: consists of the raw data for our prediction tasks

-Logs: consists of Sage plots, clustered vocabularies and model checkpoints
+Logs: consists of Sage plots, clustered vocabularies and model parameters

+Important note, versioning of ray results and lightning_logs do match to ensure tensorboard logs and model checkpoints to be consistent.
+May lead to confusion because of missing version numbers for ray results

 Presentation: consists of the final presentation of the project

-Report: consists of the final report of the project Previous work: consists of the repository of former students working on a similar task
+Report: consists of the final report of the project

+Previous work: consists of the repository of former students working on a similar task

 Tasks: Notebooks for training and analyzing the models designed for stance & impact prediction

 ## Installation